alecrabbit/php-console-spinner/doc/api/settings.md

 // # NEW FEATURE: $outputSettings?
 ClearScreenOption(ClearScreenOption::AUTO);

-// Driver settings
+// Linker settings
-$driverSettings =
+$linkerSettings =
-    new DriverSettings(
+    new LinkerSettings(
         linkerOption: LinkerOption::AUTO, // todo: check semantics
     );

-// # NEW FEATURE: $driverSettings?
+// # NEW FEATURE: $linkerSettings?
 FinalMessage(''); // todo: where to put it?
-// # NEW FEATURE: $driverSettings?
+// # NEW FEATURE: $linkerSettings?
 InterruptMessage(''); // todo: where to put it?

 // Widget settings
 $widgetSettings =